kanidm/kanidm/kanidm_book/src/developers/designs/access_profiles_and_security.md

 > `legalName`), and their public `email`.

 Worded a bit differently.
-You need permission over the scope of entries, you need to be able to read the attribute to filter on it, and you need to be able to read the attribute to recieve it in the result entry.
+You need permission over the scope of entries, you need to be able to read the attribute to filter on it, and you need to be able to read the attribute to receive it in the result entry.

 If Alice searches for `(&(name=william)(secretdata=x))`, we should not allow this to proceed because